Chemical drain cleaners: Acidic drain openers

-Acidic drain cleaners usually contain sulfuric acid at a high concentration which turns a piece of pH paper red and chars it instantly.
+Acidic drain cleaners usually contain sulfuric acid at a high concentration, which turns a piece of pH paper red and chars it instantly.

-Apart from grease and hair, an acidic drain cleaner containing sulfuric acid can be also used to dissolve tissue paper inside water pipes.
+Apart from grease and hair, an acidic drain cleaner containing sulfuric acid can also be used to dissolve tissue paper inside water pipes.

 Acidic drain cleaners usually contain sulfuric acid at high concentrations.
 It can dissolve cellulose, proteins like hair, and fats via acid hydrolysis.

 While there are many methods for unclogging drains, one of the most effective solutions is using hydrochloric acid (HCl), a powerful chemical cleaner.

 Potential hazards include violent reactions with water and the production of explosive hydrogen vapors upon contact with most metals; chronic (delayed) and acute (immediate) health hazards if inhaled, ingested, or contacted, including severe eye, flesh and skin burns or even permanent visual loss, inflammation of respiratory membranes, and corrosive burns to all human tissue.
 It may even be fatal if swallowed.
 Due to the vigorous reaction between the acid and water, such acidic drain openers should be added slowly into the pipe to be cleaned.

 Acidic drain openers (in very high concentrations) hydrolyze proteins and fats via acid hydrolysis (acid-catalyzed hydrolysis), similar to their alkaline versions: